StructureLabs/OnceXchange-Structural/index.md

 OnceXchange is a list of links to example calculations and models used in a wide variety of engineering software programs.
 Most examples are hosted here on GitHub.
 Each program has its own separate list of searchable links that may be edited.

-A typical list looks like
+A typical list looks like:

 ```markdown
 1. https://github.com/account_name/repo_name